 The quality of a backlink determines the cost.
 You could pay $20 for a few thousand poor or low quality links, or you might pay $1,000 for one high-quality placement.

 The disappointing truth is that buying links in bulk for cheap is not going to help your search engine rankings and these types of packages are worthless.
 Serious marketers and SEOs never do this.
 Instead, they employ an intentional strategy that consists of a couple methods:

 - Asking the website owner to add their link to an existing piece of content for a fee.
 This is called a “niche edits.”

 - Paying various websites to publish guest posts that contain a backlink to your site.

 To get a niche edit, you can expect to pay a few hundred dollars on average, but it depends on your industry and the quality of content you wish to link.
 Your cost will also vary based on the Domain Rating (DR) of the publisher.
 A higher DR will command a higher fee.

-It’s much cheaper to go with paid guest posts to build backlinks.
+It’s much cheaper to go with paid guest posts to build cheap backlinks.
 Usually, you can get these for under $100.
-However, publishers that pay for guest posts tend to have a lower DR and on top of that, you’ll need to create your content and have it approved.
+However, publishers that pay for guest post tend to have a lower DR and on top of that, you’ll need to create your content and have it approved.

 1. Vary your anchor text